Teen Autism » 2009

 I called my mom, who lives near the airport, and she said that they were still socked in with fog, three hours after the boys were supposed to fly.
 She’d heard no planes coming or going.
 The thought that we would still be sitting in that airport for the second day in a row spurred me on.
 I felt much better knowing that we had done the right thing by driving.
 After we got back on the freeway, I saw a sign that made me want to joke with the boys.
 It was one of those green and white official highway mileage signs, and it read, Sacramento 17, Los Angeles 391.

 “Look, guys!”
 I said.
-“Only 391 more miles to LA!”
+“Only 391 more miles to L.A.!”

-Aidan, seated next to me, did not skip a beat.
+Adam, seated next to me, did not skip a beat.
 “Yay!
 We’re almost there!”

-And at least, as I told Aidan, with driving they know how long they have to wait.
+And at least, as I told Adam, with driving they know how long they have to wait.
 They know exactly how many hours it takes to get from our house to Dad’s house (eleven, including a quick stop for lunch).
 They see the familiar landmarks along the way, they recognize the various gas stations we use.
 After eight years, they know every bend in the road, all 700 miles of it.
 And the best part of waiting, I tell them, is knowing who’s waiting for you when you get there.

 Bob for the Holidays